zliu41/CIPs/CIP-plutus-modules/README.md

 'proxy pattern'--a 'proxy' contract which delegates calls to the current implementation contract, whose identity is stored in the proxy contract's mutable state.
-Proxy contracts can provide a 'code upgrade' method which stores a new implementation contract in the mutable state.
+Proxy contracts can provide a 'code upgrade' method which modifies the mutable state to store a new implementation contract.

 The Cardano chain does not offer mutable state.
 Instead, a changing state is represented by a succession of UTxOs, each holding the current state, usually with the currently-valid UTxO identified by holding a particular NFT.
-In the absence of mutable state a dependency cannot be updated just be changing a pointer, but scripts can still be upgraded by creating new values on the chain.
+In the absence of mutable state a dependency cannot be updated just by changing a pointer, but scripts can still be upgraded by creating new values on the chain.
 The exact mechanism depends on the kind of script--and, often, on the original script developer preparing the ground for a later code change.

-First consider modules, stored as reference scripts in UTxOs.
+First consider shared modules, stored as reference scripts in UTxOs.
 The hash of a module depends on the hash of all its dependencies, so when a dependency changes, then a new version of the UTxO needs to be created with the new dependency, and its hash needs to be distributed (by off-chain means).
 To prevent accidental use of the old UTxO, it could be spent.

 UTxOs whose *spending verifier* needs upgrading can be spent and recreated with a new verifier, if the need has been anticipated by the script author.
 The verifier would need to accept a 'code change' redeemer, and then check that the transaction created a new UTxO protected by the new spending verifier.
-For example, the code change redeemer might provide the hash of the new verifier, and the old verifier would then check that the new UTxO was protected by that hash.
+For example, the code change redeemer might provide the script hash of the new verifier, and the old verifier would then check that the new UTxO, with the same contents, was protected by that hash.
 This mechanism permits an arbitrary code change; of course this opens for attacks, so in practice such a verifier would need to check that the proposed code change was correctly authorised.
 How this is done is up to the contract concerned.

 Note that *currency symbols* in Cardano are just the hash of the minting policy--a script.
 Thus, updating a dependency of a minting